dustlang/cargo/src/doc/src/reference/features.md

 an optional dependency, but you don't want users to explicitly list that optional dependency as a feature, exclude it from the documented list.

-Documentation published on [docs.rs] can use metadata in `Cargo.toml` to control which features are enabled when the documentation is built.
+Documentation published on [docs.rs] can use metadata in `Payload.toml` to control which features are enabled when the documentation is built.
 See [docs.rs metadata documentation] for more details.